Eisteinhovde

 Eisteinhovde is a mountain in Lom Municipality in Innlandet county, Norway.
 The 1841 m tall mountain is located in the Jotunheimen mountains about 9 km south of the village of Fossbergom and about 30 km southwest of the village of Vågåmo.
-The mountain is surrounded by several other notable mountains including Store Lauvhøi to the southwest, Lomseggje to the northwest, Veslekjølen and Skarvhøi to the northeast, Kvitingskjølen to the east, Heranoshøi to the southeast, and Finnshalspiggen and Store Trollhøin to the south.
+The mountain is surrounded by several other notable mountains including Lauvhøe to the southwest, Lomseggje to the northwest, Veslkjølen and Skarvhøe to the northeast, Kvitingskjølen to the east, Heranoshøe to the southeast, and Finnshalspiggen and Store Trollhøin to the south.